-The old mine cut was a square cut with rounded corners and 58 facets.
-This cut dates back to the 1700s in Brazil where most of the world’s diamond mining was taking place.
-Brazilian stonecutters preferred the old mine cut since it maximized carat retention, and once diamonds were discovered in South Africa as well, the mines in Brazil became known as the “old mines,” hence the name of the cut originating there.
+The old mine cut is a square cut with rounded corners and 58 facets that dates back to the 1700’s in Brazil where most of the world’s diamond mining was taking place at that time.
+Brazilian stonecutters preferred the old mine cut because it maximized carat retention.
+Once diamonds were discovered in South Africa, the mines in Brazil became known as the “old mines,” hence the name of the cut that originated there.

 Designing a Ring With a Cushion Cut Diamond

-The cushion cut is considered a “fancy shape” diamond, and has gained a lot of popularity over recent years for good reason.
+The cushion cut is considered a “fancy shape” and has gained a lot of popularity over recent years for good reason.
 It has a high level of brilliance and fire, meaning it reflects white and colored light well.
-It’s a popular cut, so you’ll likely find a large variety of stones available, and it’s less expensive per carat than brilliant round cut diamonds.
+This squared cut has a ton of dispersion, so if you love colored flashes of light coming from a diamond, then this could be the perfect cut for your engagement ring.
+It’s also a popular cut, so you’ll likely find a large variety of stones available, and it’s less expensive per carat than brilliant round cut diamonds.
 Due to the rounded edges of the cut, it’s also a very durable option.

 - Brilliant Cushion Cut Diamonds: in this cut the facets in the diamond’s pavilion originate in its center then extend outward toward the edge.
 These cuts have a distinct star-like appearance with an unmistakable sheen.
 They have larger facets than other cuts and look like a blend of a round-cut brilliant diamond with a cushion shape.